Tamaulipas pygmy owl

 The Tamaulipas pygmy owl (Glaucidium sanchezi) is a species of owl in the family Strigidae.

 It is endemic to Mexico.
-This is one of the smallest owls in the world at a mean length of 13.5 cm.
+This is one of the smallest owls in the world, with a mean length of 13.5 cm.
 However, at 53 g, it is slightly heavier than the long-whiskered owlet and the elf owl.
 Its natural habitat is subtropical or tropical moist montane forests.

 Description

 The adult Tamaulipas pygmy owl has a length of between 13 and 16 cm with a relatively long tail of between 5.1 and 5.7 cm.
 Their average weight is 53 g, the male generally being lighter than the female.
 The male has a brownish facial disc flecked with white and short white eyebrows.
 The upper parts are olive-brown, with a greyer crown and fine white speckling at the front and sides of the crown.
-The main wing and tail feathers are barred with white.
+The main wing and tail feathers are barred in white.
 The underparts are whitish with some reddish-brown streaking and mottling.
-The legs are feathered, the bill is yellowish-brown and the eyes yellow.
+The legs are feathered, the bill is yellowish-brown and the eyes are yellow.
 The female is similar but has an overall more reddish-brown appearance.